connectingmatrix/pyflow/README.md

 ## Open Issues and Todo list

+- Complete the porting to Python3
+- Each function can be ran in a seperate conda ennvironment
 - Now a static execution engine (run once per a node in a seperated process) is supported, no streaming support
 - Port type validations is not implemented
 - Support running each function as a docker instance instead of python eval which is much more secure and flexible